shamhiruthik/IBM-Estimating-crop-yield-using-Data-Analytics/README.md

 ## Assignment_01 `17-09-2002`

-We've worked as a team, explored the Datasets and Visualised the the Datasets into Dashboards.
+We've worked as a team, explored the Datasets and Visualized the the Datasets into Dashboards.
 Gained more exposure and usuage in Cognus Analytics